 “I believe she has rather been in haste to make her entrance into the World, for that day nine Months was our wedding day.
 We have therefore you see lost no time.”(Kaplan, Jane Austen Among Women p28)

-And these dates don’t take into account the very likely possibility that these women experienced miscarriages or stillbirths in-between the recorded births of their surviving children.
+These dates don’t take into account the very likely possibility that Jane’s sisters-in-law may have experienced miscarriages or stillbirths in-between the recorded births of their children.

 “Has Cassandra informed you of the wedding which is soon to take place in the family?
 James has chosen a second wife in the person of Miss Mary [Lloyd] who is not either rich or handsome, but very sensible & good-humoured”(Dec 30, 1796, Eliza to Miss Walter, AFP).